Constructing fold maps by surgery operations and their Reeb spaces: Introduction and fundamental notation and terminologies

 Such interesting properties of special generic maps imply that considering appropriate classes of (stable) fold maps and studying algebraic and differential topological properties of such maps and manifolds admitting them is essential in the theory of fold maps.
-Motivated by this, {\it round} fold maps were introduced in 2012--2014 by the author in \cite{kitazawa2}.
+As generalizations, {\it simple} fold maps and fold maps such that connected components of inverse images containing no singular points are spheres have been also studied in \cite{saeki} and \cite{sakuma} for example.
+Motivated by this stream, {\it round} fold maps were introduced in 2012--2014 by the author in \cite{kitazawa2} and \cite{kitazawa3}.